pburakov/sd/ci_db_helper/README.md

 ## CI DB Helper Trait

 Extendable query builder to be used with CodeIgniter 2.2+.
 Extend any CI controller and use a trait to build MySQL/PostgreSQL queries.
-Also contains custom filters collection that prevent any SQL queries exposure, i.e. when building API controller with filtering.
+Also contains a collection of custom filters, that prevents any SQL queries exposure, i.e. when building API controller with filtering.

 ### Contributors